AustinGreer/web-module-challenge-scope-and-closure/README.md

 a.
 Where is closure used in this code?
 How can you tell?

-- The closure begins on line 49 in the code with the return statement and the aunonymous function nested inside the function personalDice.
+- The closure is used on line 52 when the nested function is returned.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?